 2.1.
 Materials

 The silver thin film (Ag-thin film) was obtained from the target of silver containing iron and nickel impurities of jewelry provenience.
 The target was produced using thermal and chemical procedures as described in our previous papers [ 12,13].
-Sodium tetraborate (Na2B4O7·10H2O) and sodium borohydride (NaBH4) were used to convert metals cations from oxides and hydroxides into their atomic state [14,15] and the sulfur from silver sulfide (Ag2S) was removed with sodium bicarbonate and aluminum foil.
+Sodium tetraborate (Na2B4O7·10H2O) and sodium borohydride (NaBH4) were used to convert metals cations from oxides and hydroxides into their atomic state [21,22], while the sulfur from silver sulfide (Ag2S) was removed with sodium bicarbonate and aluminum foil.
 Specifications for the component elements of the target are shown in Table 1.

 Table 1.
-Characteristics of the target component elements [16–20].
+Characteristics of the target component elements [23–27].